 - an excellent time to see calves and young animals, but not the best for seeing the migration on the move

 Calving season in Serengeti.
 The migration continues at speed in January.
-But in February the herds slow right down while mothers give birth in southern Serengeti.
+But in February the herds slow down while mothers give birth in southern Serengeti.
 By March they are on the move again as the young calves gain strength.

 - depending on the rains this can be a great time to see the wildebeest migration, but it can be wet